OpenSourceWebProjects/OpenSourceWeb/packages/memoize/src/README.md

 # Limitations

--   Recursive functions need to have as a last parameter an optional parameter that is the recursive callback
+-   Recursive functions need to have as a last parameter an optional parameter that is the recursive callback or need to be reimplemented using an anon
--   generator functions are supported through the `memoize` function for both sync and async functions.
-FOr the same parameters they will return the cached generator so the `next` value will not be restarted when you create a new generator.
+-   Generator functions are supported through the `memoize` function for both sync and async functions.
+For the same parameters they will return the cached generator so the `next` value will not be restarted when you create a new generator, transforming the memoized generator into a singleton.

 ```typescript
     function* add(a: number, b: number) {